johnny353535/yoi/docs/_pages/components/pieChart.md

 layout: base
 group: components
 title: Pie Chart
-permalink: components/piechart
+permalink: components/pieChart
 status: draft
 ---

 # Pie Chart

 <p class="intro">A simple SVG pie chart, dynamically generated on page load.
-It reads the data records from on simple markup which provides an elegant and meaningful fall back if JavaScript is not available.
-See also: <a href="pages/components/barChart.html">Bar Chart</a>.</p>
+It reads the data records from on simple markup which provides an elegant and meaningful fall back if JavaScript is not available.</p>

 ## Most Basic Example